ruuda/claxon/readme.md

 -----------

-These are the times to decode 5 real-world FLAC files to wav, average and standard deviation of 11 runs, normalized to the reference implementation 1.3.2:
+These are the times to decode 5 real-world FLAC files to wav, average and standard deviation of 11 runs, normalized to version 1.3.2 of the [reference implementation][ref-flac].
+Measurements were done on a Skylake i7.

 | Decoder | Time        |
 | ------- | ----------- |
 | Claxon  | 1.13 ± 0.03 |
 | libflac | 1.00 ± 0.03 |

-Measurements were done on a Skylake i7.

 License
 -------